emilianavt/VSeeFaceManual/README.md

 Otherwise, this is usually caused by laptops where OBS runs on the integrated graphics chip, while VSeeFace runs on a separate discrete one.
 Enabling the `SLI/Crossfire Capture Mode` option may enable it to work, but is usually slow.
 Further information can be found [here](https://obsproject.com/forum/threads/laptop-black-screen-when-capturing-read-here-first.5965/).

-In one case, Streamlabs OBS could only capture VSeeFace when both Streamlabs OBS and VSeeFace where running with admin privileges, which is very odd and should not usually happen, but if you can't get the game capture to work, you could give it a try.

 Another workaround is to use the [virtual camera](#virtual-camera) with a fully transparent background image and an ARGB video capture source, as described above.

 #### Settings and log file location